Frequency Matters: Fast Model-Agnostic Data Curation for Pruning and Quantization: Assessing Zipf Coverage

 As illustrated in \Cref{fig:zipf_tokens}, \methodname achieves a vocabulary coverage that better reflects the original dataset.
 When restricted to a standard budget of 128 samples, \methodname identifies by construction the subset that yields the longest possible Zipfian tail.
 On the other hand, random sampling would need a significantly higher number of samples in order to cover the same vocabulary space.
 COLA's selection criterion leads to a similar distribution to random sampling.
 This advantage in coverage is especially noticeable in lexically rich corpora like WinoGrande and HellaSwag, where the \textit{gap} between \methodname and competing baselines reaches up to half an order of magnitude.
 At extremely tiny samples (i.e., 16), \Cref{fig:token_tinysample}, the difference is even more pronounced, with \methodname being the only one capable of covering more than half of the original vocabulary.
 For large amounts of samples, \Cref{fig:token_bigsample}, \methodname actually covers the whole vocabulary space compared to the other baselines.
+A qualitative analysis on the selected samples reveals that \methodname select samples with significantly higher median lengths and Type-Token Ratios (TTR).
+This advantage is especially noticeable in lexically rich corpora like WinoGrande and HellaSwag, where the gap between \methodname and competing baselines reaches half an order of magnitude, capturing the encyclopedic context that others ignore.
+We provide some examples in Boxes~\ref{box:hellaswag}~and~\ref{box:boolq}.

+\begin{samplebox}[float=ht!,fontupper= ,fontlower= ]{HellaSwag}{hellaswag} \textbf{\methodname} \textit{Median Length: 30.0, Unique Words: 1455} \begin{itemize}[leftmargin=*] \itemsep0em \item A man has shaving cream on his face and reads a label on a pressurized can and discusses it. a man Shaving \item Afterwards, he does a light sanding of the table.
+With a tack rug, he removes the dust.
+Wearing gloves, he applies a stain to the table. finally Polishing forniture \item Two men walked over the football table, one man counted the dice on the side.
+The players twist and push and pull the poles as they play on the table. the camera men Table soccer \end{itemize}